Meet the Team

 ABOUT SANGITA

-Sangita Iyer is the author of the recently released book, Gods in Shackles, a National Geographic Explorer, multiple award-winning nature & wildlife filmmaker and broadcast journalist, and a biologist.
+Sangita Iyer is the Founder of Voices for Asian Elephants and author of the Amazon bestseller, Gods in Shackles - What Elephants Can Teach Us About Empathy, Resilience, and Freedom, a National Geographic Explorer, multiple award-winning nature & wildlife filmmaker and broadcast journalist, and a biologist.

 BOARD OF DIRECTORS